 If everything goes according to the schedule, we will be flying back to Kathmandu early morning after breakfast.
 The 40 minutes’ flight back to Kathmandu will indeed be a relaxing one as we will be carrying an unforgettable and a successful journey to the Everest Base Camp.
 Upon the arrival to Kathmandu, we will head to our hotels respectively and then it is entirely up to the you what you wish to do.
 Upon your request, we can arrange a Kathmandu city tour of UNESCO World Heritage sites, Durbar Squares, Tourist places etc. with our well informed and experienced guide.

-- Kathmandu – Lukla – Kathmandu flight and airport departure taxes
+- Domestic Flights (Kathmandu – Lukla – Kathmandu) Tickets and airport departure .

-- All Camping Equipment (kitchen tent,dinning tent,toilet tent,table,chair and kitchen utensils)
+- All Camping Equipment (kitchen tent, dining tent, toilet tent, table, chair and kitchen utensils)

 - Government License holder Discovery World Trekking experienced and qualified trekking / Climbing leader, cook, and porters to help trekkers luggage.
 (2 trekkers:1 porter) max load 20 kg per porter